Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 Below is an explanation of the details of this blog book and a Reading proposal how to best attack the parts at your interest.

-Dissolving problems combined with the principles regarding the limitations of our human cognitive ability are the top insights of this blog book, meaning also that organisational problems are really easy to (dis)solve.
+Dissolving problems combined with the principles regarding the limitations of our human cognitive ability are the top insights of this blog book, meaning also that our organisational problems are really easy to dissolve.
 This is because the root causes are our negated principles, meaning indirectly that any problem that we do not understand why we have, is complex (organisational or product), since it is only a symptom of the original root cause(s), and it is therefore impossible to directly solve.
-This also means that all root causes are always very easy to solve, and when we are lacking root causes, we experiment to gain knowledge.
+This also means that all root causes are always very easy to dissolve, and when we are lacking root causes, we experiment to gain knowledge.
 But, in our case, we have our set of principles since the needed human science for problem-solving already is there.
 As soon as we violate one of more of these principles, we will have organisational problems we cannot get rid of, they will remain year after year; no situational mapping, no continuous improvement can help us, since these methods are operating live in the complex domain with a real time organisation where the former do intervention’s, leading to even more unintended consequences that cannot be understood, and the latter are trying to indirectly solve symptoms by experimentation.
-The only thing that can help is to fulfil the principles, or dissolving the problems.
+The only thing that can help is to fulfil the principles, or dissolving the problems, by dissolving the root causes to them.

 As already stated, these principles have a strong connection to our common sense, things we already know, like basic understanding.
 Respect for people is the number one common sense, closely followed by the need to solve our organisational problems.
 But organisational problem-solving is directly related to Respect for people, because if do not listen and not try to solve the organisational problems our people bring up, we show disrespect indirectly.
 Problem-solving (Jidoka) is one of the pillars for Toyota, and they know since more than half a century that if they fail taking care about their people’s suggestions to make Toyota even better, they will fail the Respect for people pillar.
 But problem-solving can never ever be mixed up with Continuous Improvement and doing so for product development instead means that we create a mess for ourselves through sub-optimisation of the parts.